6 Sights in Limburg an der Lahn, Germany (with Map and Images)

 2. ehemaliger Friedhof

 The former cathedral cemetery and cemetery of the city of Limburg an der Lahn is located in the immediate vicinity of Limburg Cathedral on Cathedral Square.
-The cemetery, which served as the final resting place of both the members of the monastery and the townspeople, was expanded several times in the 19th century before it was replaced in 1882 by a new main cemetery on the Schafsberg.
-Since 1965, the cemetery, which is a listed building for historical and cultural reasons, has been accessible as a park.
+The cemetery, which served as the final resting place of both the members of the monastery and the townspeople, was expanded several times in the 19th century before it was replaced by a new main cemetery on the Schafsberg in 1882.
+Since 1965, the cemetery, which is a listed building for historical and cultural reasons, has been open to the public as a park.
 On the site is the former Karner Chapel of St. Michael, which is also a listed building.

 3. Hoher Dom zu Limburg